DingShizhe/Desmos-Desktop/examples/README.md

 python getDesByUrl.py https://www.desmos.com/calculator/4v3pgcuta0
 ```

-Then you will a the  `.des` in current folder the Internet is accessable.
+Then you will a the  `.des` in current folder if the Internet is accessable.

 Open it and enjoy. :)